Ivan (gorilla): Death and legacy

 On Tuesday, August 21, 2012, 50-year-old Ivan died while anesthetized during a medical exam.
 His health had been in decline and the necropsy revealed a large tumor in his chest.
 Ivan was one of the oldest gorillas in captivity when he died.

-The Atlanta Zoo honored the request made by Ivan's original owners to have his remains cremated and returned to Tacoma, Washington.
+Zoo Atlanta honored the request made by Ivan's original owners to have his remains cremated and returned to Tacoma, Washington.
 People sent birthday and holiday cards to Ivan throughout his life at Zoo Atlanta, and also sent flowers and condolence cards after his death.

 A 600 lb bronze statue of Ivan was unveiled outside the Point Defiance Zoo's main entrance on October 26, 2016.

-American children’s author K. A. Applegate wrote the children’s book titled, The One and Only Ivan which was inspired by the life of Ivan.
+American children’s author K. A. Applegate wrote the children’s book titled The One and Only Ivan, which was inspired by the life of Ivan.
 It is largely a work of fiction, though the outline of the plot is very similar to Ivan's life events.
 In 2013, the novel was the recipient of the Newbery Medal.

 On April 9, 2014, it was announced that Disney was set to adapt the book with Allison Shearmur producing.
 Thea Sharrock directed, with a script from Mike White.
-The film The One and Only Ivan was released on the streaming service Disney+ on August 21, 2020, the 8-year anniversary of Ivan's death.
+The film The One and Only Ivan was released on the streaming service Disney+ on August 21, 2020, the eighth anniversary of Ivan's death.